 National Instruments Corporation ("National Instruments" or "NI") designs, manufactures and sells systems to engineers and scientists that accelerate productivity, innovation and discovery.
 NI is a Delaware, U.S.A. corporation based in Austin, Texas, U.S.A., and has more than 70 subsidiaries in more than 40 countries throughout the world.
 We manufacture substantially all of our product volume at our facilities in Debrecen, Hungary and Penang, Malaysia.

 NI expects its employees to be accountable regarding ethical and legal conduct.
 We train all employees on the NI Code of Ethics through an annual e-course hosted through the NI Global Learning Center in twelve languages.
-NI Code of Ethics requires that employees report any violation of the law, our Code of Ethics or our policies to their management, human resources, the NI Legal Department, or the confidential Ethics Hotline (which is operated by an independent third-party provider).
-NI Code of Ethics is available at ni.com/nati/corporategovernance/code_of_ethics.htm.
+The NI Code of Ethics requires that employees report any violation of the law, the NI Code of Ethics or our policies to their management, human resources, the NI Legal Department, or the confidential Ethics Hotline (which is operated by an independent third-party provider).
+The NI Code of Ethics is available at ni.com/nati/corporategovernance/code_of_ethics.htm.
 Employees who knowingly violate the NI Code of Ethics are subject to disciplinary action.

 National Instruments Corporation